bizzehdee/blog/content/why-event-driven-systems-are-not-that-hard.md

 * **AsyncAPI / NSwag** → enforce clear event contracts.
 * **EventStoreDB** → full event sourcing + replay for debugging.

-With these tools, most of the “hard” parts are already solved—so you can focus on domain modeling and business outcomes, not plumbing.
+With these tools, most of the “hard” parts are already solved, so you can focus on domain modeling and business outcomes, not plumbing.